German words and phrases. Start learning German words and phrases like how to say Hello with Rosetta Stone.

 Learn vocabulary in an order that’s tried-and-tested to ensure better understanding of how to communicate effectively in German with Rosetta Stone.
 Engage with German at your own pace, and start speaking German from day one.

-Wondering what’s the deal with all of these capitalized words?
+Wondering what’s the deal with all of these capitalised words?
 Find out on the Rosetta Stone blog.
-Why are so many words capitalized in German?
+Why are so many words capitalised in German?

 How to Learn to Pronounce German Words

 Because German is a much more phonetically consistent language than English, German words almost always sound the way they are spelled.
 You can use this phonetic knowledge to pronounce long, multi-syllable words that otherwise might be overwhelming.
 Let’s breakdown some of the more difficult sounds.

 In German, the “ch” sounds like the hiss a cat might make in words such as ich (I), mich (me/myself) and Licht (light).
 In words like Buch (book) and Bach (stream), it sounds like the Scottish pronunciation of the “ch” in Loch Ness.
 While the “ß” (called “scharfes S”) looks tricky, you can make it sound as a “ss.”

 The vowels that German doesn’t share with English are ä, ö, and ü.
 These vowels appear with two dots above them.
 These double dots are called umlauts and they signal special vowel sounds.
 Some sound like English vowels, but other pronunciations are a little harder to master; let’s try to break them down together.

 The ä sounds like the short-e sound in English, like in “bet” as in fällen (fêl-en) (to fell [a tree]).
 The ö sound is created by forming the vowel ‘e’ as in “her” (without the “r” sound) with forward rounded lips schön (shern) (pretty).
 The ü sound is made by making a “ooh” sound as in “lure” only with pursed lips, as in Tür (tuer) (door).